Koart-Warlence/CyberFeather/README.md

 # CyberFeather

-CyberFeather is a community-based software on GitHub, resembling StackOverFlow in its functionality.
+CyberFeather is a community-based software on GitHub, resembling Stack OverFlow in its functionality.

 https://cyber-feather-koart-warlences-projects.vercel.app/